suchirnaik/NLP-LM-Toxicity-Analysis/readme.md

 3. Analyze and make observations based on the model performances.
 I'll calculate averages of scores for LM_full and compare them to LM_not to determine if the models are effectively capturing the language they were trained on.

 4. Document all observations and findings in a report document.
-Please refere to the word document
+Please refere to the report

 Feel free to explore the code and report to see the insights and results of this NLP project!